Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There is a multitude of different categories you can use to decide on your new vacuum.
 With the price of vacuums rising every year, you should always think of a new vacuum as an investment and research accordingly.
 The categories below are the most important when determining whether corded or cordless vacuums are suitable for you.
 There are various types of vacuums out there, like ones for the home, garage, lawns, and pools, that is if you already know how a pool vacuum cleaner works.

 Cordless vacuum cleaners are generally going to score lower when it comes to powerful suction.
 The reason for this is that battery-powered vacuums aren’t able to pull an unlimited amount of electricity.
 Battery power has a hard time keeping up with the unlimited power source available to a corded option.
 A more expensive model, like a high-end Dyson, will offer better battery power.
 However, a reasonably-priced corded model, like you’ll read about in our Shark Rocket corded ultra light review, can be a great option, too.
 Some cordless vacuums are still good choices for certain debris or surfaces, like a handheld vacuum for pet hair that can be used on furniture.
 If you want a quiet vacuum cleaner, you might want to opt for a cordless vacuum that tends to have lower suction power versus corded models.
+However, if you need a more heavy-duty vacuum, we have you covered with a great guide to finding you the best commercial vacuum.

 When it comes to flexibility and maneuverability, cordless vacuum cleaners reign supreme.
 If you have a model with great battery life, you can easily vacuum your entire house, including the tight spaces.
 Cordless stick vacuums offer the best opportunity for flexibility and should be your first choice if that’s high on your list.
 Though even some corded stick vacuums can be easy to maneuver, like the best vacuum for vinyl floors.